ioi-2017/tps/docs/README.md

 * `--time-limit=<time-limit>`: use alternative time limit in seconds.
 * `--hard-time-limit=<hard-time-limit>`: solution process will be killed after the given time in seconds.
 Default: `<time-limit>`$+2$.

+## run

+Runs the compiled solution in the sandbox for a given set of arguments.
+This command is quite basic.
+Naturally, you should use the `invoke` command instead.

 ## make-public

-Updates the public folder that is given to the contestant.
+Updates the public directory that is given to the contestant.
 It contains the public graders for each language, example test data, sample solution, the compile scripts, and input tests for the output-only tasks.
 The script finally creates a file `attachment.zip` which can be directly put in CMS.
 The behavior of the script is specified per file in `scripts/templates/public.files`.